aws-samples/amazon-athena-queries-via-aws-lambda-cdk/README.md

 cdk bootstrap aws://your-aws-account-id/your-specified-aws-region
 ```

-At this point you can now synthesize the CloudFormation template for this code by running the following command:
+At this point, you can now synthesize the CloudFormation template for this code by running the following command:
 ```
 cdk synth
 ```